Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

 • Those who want to understand the differences between Activity feed and Email Logs as a basis for operational design or proposal materials

-• Those who want to check the status of sending issues using both the console and API
+• Those who want to check the status of sending issues using both console and API

-• Those considering internal coordination or secondary use of logs obtained as CSV or JSON
+• Those considering internal sharing or secondary use of logs obtained as CSV or JSON

 References